Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: with global curvature bounds

-which goes to 0 as $n \to \infty$ uniformly in $s$, using that both the geodesic map $G$ and geodesics $\gamma_{xy}$ are continuous in turn. \end{proof}

 \begin{thm}[Alexandrov's Patchwork Globalization, Lorentzian version] Let $X$ be a strongly causal, non-timelike locally isolating, and regular \LpLS which has (local) timelike curvature bounded above by $K\in\mb{R}$.
-Suppose that $X$ satisfies \emph{(i)} and \emph{(ii)} in Definition \ref{TLCB}, i.e., $\tau^{-1}([0,D_K))$ is open and $\tau$ is continuous on that set, and for all $x \ll y$ in $X$ with $\tau(x,y) < D_K$, there exists a geodesic joining them.
-Additionally assume that the geodesics between timelike related points with $\tau$-distance less than $D_K$ are unique.
-Let $G$ be the geodesic map of $X$ restricted to the set $\Set*{ (x,y,t)\in{\ll}\times[0,1] \given \tau(x,y) < D_K}=\tau^{-1}((0,D_K))\times[0,1] $ and assume that $G$ is continuous.
-Then $X$ also satisfies Definition \ref{TLCB}.\emph{(iii)}, in particular it is a $(\leq K)$-comparison neighbourhood and $X$ has global curvature bounded above by $K$. \end{thm}
+Assume that $X$ satisfies \emph{(i)} and \emph{(ii)} in Definition \ref{TLCB} and that geodesics between timelike related points in $X$ with $\tau$-distance less than $D_K$ are unique.\newfoot{I.e. $\tau^{-1}([0,D_K))$ is open and $\tau$ is continuous on that set, and for all $x \ll y$ in $X$ with $\tau(x,y) < D_K$, there exists unique a geodesic joining them.} Let $G$ be the geodesic map of $X$ restricted to the set